gintool/gin/README.md

 [![Build Status](https://travis-ci.org/gintool/gin.svg?branch=master)](https://travis-ci.org/gintool/gin)

+# Notice!
+Under Development (4th Sept 2018)

+Currently the Gin team are working on an extensive update to Gin.
+We've introduced a ton of new features, and the banner headline is: Gin now works on industrial-scale projects.
+As the work has involved such large scale modifications, we're working in a private fork.
+We expect this fork to be released to the public repo before the end of 2018.

 # Gin: Genetic Improvement in No Time

 This is the repository for the academic research paper "Genetic Improvement in No Time", submitted to the GI 2017 workshop at GECCO 2017.
 [Please see this preprint of the paper](doc/gin.pdf).